Charles Greville, 7th Earl of Warwick: Later life

-In 1955, Lord Warwick bought homes in Switzerland, Italy, and France and begin travelling between all three.
-In 1957, he funded and established the illustrious Eagle Ski Club in Gstaad, Switzerland, becoming its first honorary President.
+In 1955, Lord Warwick bought houses in Switzerland, Italy, and France, and began travelling between the three.
+In 1957, he funded and established the Eagle Ski Club in Gstaad, Switzerland, becoming its first honorary President.

-Throughout the next decade, Charles, widely described as one Britain's richest men, began to sell many of the family possessions, including estates in Warwick, heirlooms, and much of the armour collection at Warwick Castle.
-In 1969, he left England altogether to avoid British income taxes, moving to Rome.
+Throughout the next decade, Warwick, widely described as one of Britain's richest men, began to sell many of the family possessions, including estates in Warwick, heirlooms, and much of the armour collection at Warwick Castle.
+In 1969, he left England altogether to avoid British income taxes.

-In 1967, he handed over control of his family estate to his son David Greville, Lord Brooke.
+In 1967, he handed over control of his family estates to his son David Greville, Lord Brooke.
 His son sold Warwick Castle to Madame Tussauds in 1978, causing a public confrontation between father and son.

 Personal life

 Lord Warwick was married three times.
 He was also engaged to Margaret Whigham, later Duchess of Argyll, but the engagement was broken off in March 1932.

 His first marriage took place on 11 July 1933 to his second cousin, Rose Bingham, daughter of David Cecil Bingham (a granddaughter of the 5th Earl of Rosslyn and Gen. Sir Cecil Bingham and a descendant of the 4th Earl of Lucan).
 Before their 1938 divorce, Charles and Rose were the parents of one son: